Measuring capacities in multimodal maritime port systems with anchorage queues: Introduction

+To the best of the authors' knowledge, no prior studies in port modeling have proposed a classification between operating and ultimate capacities or developed methods to compute and compare both.
+Previous research has attempted to define port capacity either based on individual components \citep{salminen2013measuring} or through simulation approaches \citep{bellsola2017network}, but both approaches face notable limitations.

+\citet{bellsola2017network} argue that the capacity of a port network cannot be determined by independently estimating the capacities of individual components and then selecting the smallest one, because these components are interdependent.
+A resource with a low nominal service rate may not constitute a true bottleneck if it receives only a small share of the overall traffic.
+For instance, consider a waterway channel that can handle one vessel per hour feeding a terminal whose crane can serve one vessel every two hour.
+If only one-tenth of the channel’s flow is destined for that terminal, the crane does not constrain system throughput because it never receives enough arrivals to reach its service limit.
+This example shows that, while the nominal capacities of cranes, berths, or pumps may be simple to estimate, determining the overall port capacity requires understanding the port system as a whole.

+Conversely, current simulation-based approaches lack a theoretical foundation for defining capacity.
+Instead, they rely on proxy indicators, such as the ratio of waiting time to service time, vessel turnaround time, berth occupancy rate, or the total number of vessel trips completed within a given period.
+Furthermore, in practice, ports may occasionally handle higher vessel volumes within short time intervals, but such conditions are unstable and cannot be maintained over extended periods.
+Most studies overlook the stability of these indicators, even though it plays a critical role in determining whether the estimated capacities represent sustainable or temporary conditions.

-Another limitation of current multi-modal port capacity measurement approaches is that they require a large amount of data, which is often difficult to acquire due to complexity or unavailability.
-Furthermore, available data may lack the required level of granularity and fidelity to accurately build simulation or interaction models.
-There remains a practical research gap for developing a model that can accurately predict the operating capacity of a port without relying on extensive data collection and processing efforts.
-This would aid in fast and data-efficient computation of capacity without the need for a heavyweight simulation framework.
+Another limitation of current port capacity assessment methods is their dependence on extensive, high-quality data, which is frequently difficult to obtain due to operational complexity and restricted access.
+Even when data are available, they often lack the granularity or fidelity required to accurately calibrate simulation or interaction models.
+Consequently, there remains a significant research gap in developing models capable of estimating port capacity under varying levels of data availability.

-This paper proposes a queuing theory-based capacity model for multi-modal port freight systems.
-Queuing theory-based models to estimate system capacity have been successfully applied in other domains, such as healthcare \citep{lantz2016measuring, bittencourt2018hospital} and logistics \citep{annas2022developing}.
-These studies estimate system capacity by analyzing arrival rates and mean queue times or lengths using simulations or empirical data \citep{lantz2017using}.
-However, these queuing models do not directly apply to port operations.
-We develop queuing models to suit port operations and compute the operating capacity of the port.
-Our proposed model incorporates long-term behavior while accounting for level-of-service parameters, such as vessel dwell times, truck turn times, and yard utilization.